When you need to cook in the great outdoors, the portable BBQ is your best friend

 This is the traditional charcoal portable BBQ.
 Like a smaller version of the Weber Kettle Grill, this unit has plenty of versatility.
 With its 14-inch diameter cooking area, you can grill six burgers at once.
 While it doesn’t have all the bells and whistles of the gas portables at under $50 this is a great deal.
 You can also count on this grill to last for years.
 The Weber Smokey Joe Gold has a locking lid for easy carrying and you can lock the lid on the side of the grill as a windshield.
 The company produces many small foot-print models, including Weber Smokers.

 Hibachi portable BBQ

-Simply put, the Hibachi portable BBQ is the best built most durable portable barbecue ever made, which is quite a claim!
-With 170 inches of cooking space and weight of fewer than 15 pounds, this barbecue goes where you go.
-Sporting events, fishing, camping, backyards, picnics, patios, boating and more.
+Simply put, the Hibachi portable BBQ is the best-built most durable portable barbecue ever made, which is quite a claim!
+With 170 inches of cooking space and a weight of fewer than 15 pounds, this barbecue goes where you go.
+Sporting events, fishing, camping, backyards, picnics, patios, boating, and more.
 The Hibachi portable BBQ packs a serious punch and has tens of thousands of loyal users.
 Find out more about the popular Hibachi grill.